 Look, this poem is a fucking orgasm in my mouth.
 Do you understand that?
 Maybe not.
 ‘Hissed like an ostrich’ is wonderful, but then, it isn’t just sounds that make this poem stand out, it’s the evocation of work and masculinity, of the gulf between a father and his son, of life and love and never quite fitting in and most assuredly always fucking up.

 It’s the little things as well.
-I love the juxtaposition of ‘flame cut’ with ‘permanent deck fittings’, such a simple and literal line yet it undercuts the idea of permanence itself at the same time.
+I love the juxtaposition of ‘flame cut’ with ‘permanent deck fittings’, such a simple and literal line that pits what is temporary against the idea of permanence itself.
 I love, too, the way the metal becomes organic, a fruit that ripens.
 I want to quote this whole poem, basically, and I’m annoyed that I can’t.
 I’m annoyed too, just thinking that there will be some of you out there who won’t feel what I’m feeling – the intensity of joy suffusing my body right now, the ecstasy of recognition – that, hell, it might somehow read as lifelessly to you as that one poem earlier tonight did for me.

 I read recently a quote from a book which said that the best moments in reading are when you come across something you thought special and particular only to you – that it’s like a hand coming out and taking yours.
-Well, if that’s the case, reading this poem was like meeting someone, making love, falling in love, getting married and then at the end of it, jotting down some thoughts.
-Which is to say, it felt like that damn hand reached into the pulpy, bony mess of my chest, pulled out some red stuff and daubed it on the page.
+Well, if that’s the case, reading this poem was like meeting someone, falling in love, getting married and then at the end of it, jotting down some thoughts.
+Which is to say, it felt like living a life with that held hand.
 There’s so much of me here it’s scary.

 This is true for a lot of the poetry I love; this is the most subjective of arts.
 Every poem is a sampling of DNA, and it can be a matter of pure luck whether you turn out to be a match or not.
 Oh, I’m not saying those which don’t match aren’t skilful, or that you can’t appreciate them objectively, you certainly can, but it’s a cold and distant thing in comparison to this mad heat, this crazed passion you should probably only feel when in love or while fucking, but which somehow extends to this thrilling expression of language, this superlative art.

 I’ll stop rambling now, but man am I glad to have read this outrageously good poem today.
-If anybody out there knows David Tomas Martinez, and he’s totally okay with you doing this, kiss him on the damn lips for me.
-Or just tell him this poem is seriously good, and that I now feel the same mixture of admiration and envy I reserve for those whose quality I aspire to emulate, to match and – in my wildest, most ambitious moments – hope to one day exceed.
+If anybody out there knows David Tomas Martinez, tell him this poem is seriously good, and that I now feel the same mixture of admiration and envy I reserve for those whose quality I aspire to emulate, to match and – in my wildest, most ambitious moments – hope to one day exceed.
 My benchmarks.
 I’ll end this with his words, and a reminder that you need to read this.